NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/Chapter4.md

 ##Chapter 4

+Enhanced documentation coming in a future release (target date May 2021)

+(This information is a reproduction of Sections 3 and 4 from HCZC20)

 ###4.1 Lagrangian vertical coordinates

-A *Lagrangian* vertical coordinate is used in FV3.
+A *Lagrangian* vertical coordinate is used in FV<sup>3</sup>.
 This coordinate uses the depth of each layer (in terms of mass or as geometric height) as a prognostic variable, allowing the layer interfaces to deform freely as the flow evolves.
 Further, the flow is constrained within the Lagrangian layers, with no flow across the layer interfaces (even for non-adiabatic flows).
 Instead, the flow deforms the layers themselves by advecting the layer thickness and by straining the layers by the vertical gradient of explicit vertical motion.
 This form is automatically consistent with the LR96 scheme, avoids the need for explicit calculation and dimensional splitting of verticaladvection, greatly reduces implicit vertical diffusion, and has no vertical Courant number restriction.

-FV3 uses a hybrid-pressure coordinate based on the hydrostatic surface pressure \f$p_s^*\f$:
+FV<sup>3</sup> uses a hybrid-pressure coordinate based on the hydrostatic surface pressure \f$p_s^*\f$:

 \f[
  p_k^* = a_k + b_kp_s^*  \\  \tag {4.1}